-Definition 3 Given a game Γ , strategy profile σ is a multiselves perfect equilibrium (MPE) if there exists a sequence of perturbed games $(\Gamma, \eta_1), (\Gamma, \eta_2), \ldots$ for which $\eta_k \to 0$ and a sequence of correspondingly perturbed strategy profiles $\sigma^1, \sigma^2, \ldots$ that converges to σ such that σ^k is a multiselves agent equilibrium of (Γ, η_k) for every k.
+Definition 3.
+Given a game Γ , strategy profile σ is a multiselves perfect equilibrium (MPE) if there exists a sequence of perturbed games $(\Gamma, \eta_1), (\Gamma, \eta_2), \ldots$ for which $\eta_k \to 0$ and a sequence of correspondingly perturbed strategy profiles $\sigma^1, \sigma^2, \ldots$ that converges to σ such that σ^k is a multiselves agent equilibrium of (Γ, η_k) for every k.

-As opposed to the other three solution concepts, the Nash equilibrium does not have a natural multiselves analog well suited to imperfect recall.
+As opposed to the other three solution concepts, we did not find a natural multiselves analog of the Nash equilibrium well suited to imperfect recall.
+This is because in a Nash equilibrium, players always decide and evaluate their plan of action before entering the game, a behavior which conflicts with the decentralized decision making inherent to the multiselves approach.
 Consequently our definition of multiselves Nash equilibrium is somewhat contrived.
-For completeness we include a definition and prove the properties that it satisfies as we do for the other solution concepts, but relegate these definition and results to Appendix A.
+It "works," but we do not find it natural, and we suspect that no natural definition exists.
+For completeness we include a definition and prove the properties that it satisfies as we do for the other solution concepts, but relegate the definition and results to Appendix A.